 For the purpose of preserving security and orderly management of the facilities, and to protect the public, inmate telephone calls are subject to monitoring and recording.
+Ensure you listen to the prompts before proceeding with a phone call.

 G-10.
 TELEVISIONS